AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 The tech industry changes quickly.
 Projects that were important last week may suddenly get cancelled.
 Priorities and teams will shift.
 To conquer the changing landscape, do not tie your identity or happiness to your current project, but rather the skills and passion you bring to it.
 Assume all the code you ship is final.
 Aim for simplicity and cut as much as you can.
 Large and complicated software changes too slowly.

 Write code that reveals your intentions and is easy to change.
-Beware of violating the [YAGNI](#yagni) principle when optimizing for change.
-Making code more general and adaptable makes it more complicated.
 Make sure you [discover abstractions instead of designing them](#discover-abstractions-instead-of-designing-them).

 ### Prefer fast decision making to perfect decisions